google/applied-computing-series/ac1/_sources/manipulating_data/joining_data.rst

    Write a summary of this finding that you can send out to your teammates.
    Keep it brief and non-technical, but refer to important findings.

-Answering questions relating different variables and trying to explain variation often involves bringing together information from different sources. *VLOOKUP* is a great tool for joining data, but it’s not the only one.
+Answering questions relating different variables and trying to explain variation often involves bringing together information from different sources.
+*VLOOKUP* is a great tool for joining data, but it’s not the only one.
 In the next few weeks of this course you’ll learn about other ways to join data that are more flexible and that work for much larger datasets.

 Example: Cause of Death over Time
 ---------------------------------

-One possible explanation for the increase in the number of deaths due to cancer, unintended injuries and alzheimer’s disease, is that the population of the USA has increased over the same time period.
+One possible explanation for the increase in the number of deaths due to cancer, unintended injuries and Alzheimer’s disease, is that the population of the USA has increased over the same time period.
 To rule out population growth as a cause of the increase, you need to look at the percentage of the population that died from each cause over time, rather than the raw numbers of deaths.